-Take Heart was a collaborative campaign at Laguna College of Art and Design made to lift people's spirits in response to the 2016 Election Day on November 6.
+Take Heart was a collaborative social campaign at Laguna College of Art and Design made to lift people’s spirits in response to the 2016 Election Day.
 To take heart is to be courageous or confident—the name acts as both a call to action and reassurance for the community that we can move on and stay strong.
-The 2016 election cycle brought out a lot of negativity and divisiveness.
-Take Heart was created to combat the hate, fear, and violence with love and support.

-SKILLS: BRANDING, MARKETING, ILLUSTRATION, MOTION GRAPHICS, SOCIAL MEDIA
+SKILLS: BRANDING, ILLUSTRATION, MOTION GRAPHICS, SOCIAL MEDIA, CREATIVE DIRECTION

 PINBACK BUTTONS FOR THE COMMUNITY